 I do not remember the last time I jumped into the ocean concerned about the type of sunscreen I applied that morning.
 But as it turns out, concerned is exactly what we need to be.
 After the FDA announced this spring that it was inquiring into the safety of chemical sunscreens, the conversation has evolved to how its active ingredients are also a big threat to marine life — specifically, coral reefs.

 So, what can we do?
-Wear reef-safe sunscreen when we hit the beach.
+Wear non-toxic sunscreen when we hit the beach.
 And what constitutes as safe?
-Essentially, mineral sunscreens featuring zinc oxide or titanium dioxide and free of preservatives like parabens or phenoxyethanol.
+Essentially, mineral sunscreens without oxybenzone and octinoxate that feature zinc oxide or titanium dioxide.
+Learn more sunscreen tips here!
 Shop our guide for some of the best options easily bought in drugstores.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.